sawsimeon/cv/docs/cv-details.md

 ## Contact
 - Name: Saw Simeon
 - Mobile:
-- Email:
+- Email:  sawsimeon@hotmail.com
 - GitHub: https://github.com/sawsimeon

 ---

 ## Professional Summary

-I specialize in computational methods and informatics with expertise in molecular descriptors, fingerprints, and ML models for predicting molecular and biological properties.
-I combine descriptor engineering, model explainability, and HPC workflows to accelerate virtual screening and structure-based drug discovery.
-I have experience delivering R Shiny front-ends to enable interactive analysis and decision-making.
+specialize in computational methods and informatics with a strong focus on molecular descriptors and fingerprints for representing chemical compounds as numerical vectors.
+My work combines machine learning, model explainability, and high-performance computing (HPC) to accelerate virtual screening and structure-based drug discovery.
+I design descriptor engineering pipelines and attribution methods that make predictive models interpretable and actionable in drug discovery workflows.

+In addition to cheminformatics, I actively contribute to the Web3 and financial technology ecosystem by developing R packages for blockchain, forex trading, and cryptocurrency analytics.
+These packages provide interfaces to decentralized APIs, enable reproducible trading strategies, and integrate financial data streams into R’s analytical environment.
+My work bridges scientific computing with decentralized finance, empowering researchers and traders with transparent, reproducible, and scalable tools.

 ---